+Data Source

-Data Source: Data is collected in the Inspection, Compliance, and Enforcement (ICE) system.
+Data is collected in the Inspection, Compliance, and Enforcement (ICE) system.
 Statistical reports are generated monthly.

+Methodology

-Methodology: This data is generated monthly from the ICE system by an automated report that provides the total number of oil and gas wells inspected during the reporting period and the number of oil and gas wells on schedule.
+This data is generated monthly from the ICE system by an automated report that provides the total number of oil and gas wells inspected during the reporting period and the number of oil and gas wells on schedule.
 The report determines the percentage of total well population inspected by dividing the number of wells inspected by the number of oil and gas wells on schedule.
 The denominator will be the number of wells as of 8/31 of the preceding fiscal year.

+Purpose

-Purpose: The percent of the total well population inspected measures how efficiently the Commission's district office staff conducts inspections of oil and gas wells and measures the activity for the Commission's district office staff.
+The percent of the total well population inspected measures how efficiently the Commission's district office staff conducts inspections of oil and gas wells and measures the activity for the Commission's district office staff.
 By tracking the percent of total well population inspected, it is possible to determine the total number of wells that can be inspected during a specific period.
 This measure serves as a management tool to predict future inspection performance.

-Calculation Method: Cumulative Target Attainment: High Priority: Medium Key Measure: No New Measure: Yes Percentage Measure: Yes Explanatory 3-1-1-1: Number of Oil/Gas Wells and Other Related Facilities Subject to Regulation Definition: Number of oil and gas wells, existing facilities holding an active environmental permit, including disposal and EOR wells carried on the schedule, and the number of other major facilities.
-Data Limitations: This is a constantly changing number since operators activate and deactivate facilities every day.
-Data Source: Data is housed in mainframe and PC Databases.
-This number includes: hydrocarbon storage facilities (wells), brine mining wells, commercial facilities, UIC wells, vehicles permitted by oil and gas waste haulers, in addition to well counts.
-Methodology: Add oil and gas well counts, hauler vehicles shown on PC Database, commercial injection and disposal wells and hydrocarbon storage and brine mining wells shown on the schedule, commercial storage and disposal facilities permitted under Rules 8, 9 and 46.
-Purpose: The sum of these units is indicative of our regulatory tasks and allow for better allocation of resources for and prioritization of inspection and monitoring of environmental facilities.
-Calculation Method: Noncumulative Target Attainment: Low Priority: Medium Key Measure: Yes New Measure: No Percentage Measure: No Explanatory 3-1-1-2: Number of Statewide Rule Violations Definition: This measure represents the total number of statewide rule violations reported by district office staff as a result of oil and gas facility inspections.
-Data Limitations: None.
+Calculation Method: Non-cumulative

+Target Attainment: High

+Priority: Medium

+Key Measure: No

+New Measure: No

+Percentage Measure: Yes

+Explanatory 3.1.1.1 Number of UIC Wells and Other Facilities Subject to Regulation Short Definition

+Number of permitted environmental facilities, waste hauler facilities (vehicles), and permitted UIC wells carried on the schedule.

+Data Limitations

+This is a constantly changing number since operators activate and deactivate facilities every day.

+Data Source

+Commission databases house relevant data.
+This number includes permitted hydrocarbon storage facilities (wells), permitted brine mining wells, active environmental permits and facilities, active UIC wells, and vehicles permitted by oil and gas waste haulers.

+Methodology

+Add vehicles permitted by oil and gas waste haulers shown on PC database, permitted UIC wells as shown on the schedule and active environmental permits and facilities permitted under Rules 8, 9, 46, 57, 81, 95, 96, and Chapter 4 Subchapter B.

+Purpose

+The sum of these units is indicative of our regulatory tasks and allow for better allocation of resources for and prioritization of inspection and monitoring of wells and environmental facilities.

+Calculation Method: Non-cumulative

+Target Attainment: Low

+Priority:

+Key Measure: Yes

+New Measure: Yes

+Percentage Measure: No

+Explanatory 3.1.1.2 Number of Statewide Rule Violations Short Definition

+This measure represents the total number of statewide rule violations reported by district office staff as a result of oil and gas wells and facility inspections.

+Data Limitations

+None.

+Data Source

+The number of rule violations noted is maintained in the Inspection Compliance, and Enforcement (ICE) system.

+Methodology

-Data Source: The number of rule violations noted is maintained in the Inspection Compliance, and Enforcement (ICE) system.
-Methodology: The number is generated by an automated report from the ICE system that tallies the number of inspections and violations during the reporting period.
+The number is generated by an automated report from the ICE system that tallies the number of inspections and violations during the reporting period.
 These reports are generated monthly.
 This measure counts unique violations at the initial point of discovery through field inspection.

+Purpose

-Purpose: Oil and gas facility inspections are used to identify violations and initiate correction.
+Oil and gas wells and facility inspections are used to identify violations and initiate correction.
 The Commission takes appropriate enforcement action to achieve compliance on all reported rule violations including legal enforcement action, if necessary.

+Calculation Method: Non-cumulative

+Target Attainment: Low

+Priority: High

+Key Measure: No

+New Measure: No

-Calculation Method: Noncumulative Target Attainment: Low Priority: High Key Measure: Yes New Measure: yes Percentage Measure: No Explanatory 3.1.1.3: Number of Major Statewide Rule Violations Definition: This figure represents the total number of major statewide rule violations reported by district office staff as a result of oil and gas facility and well inspections.
-Data Limitations: None.
+Percentage Measure: No

+Explanatory 3.1.1.3 Number of Major Statewide Rule Violations Short Definition

+This figure represents the total number of major statewide rule violations reported by district office staff as a result of oil and gas wells and facility inspections.

+Data Limitations

+None.